How to improve your betting and a guide to the bets available with the Tote

 This way of betting is very different to betting with a traditional bookmaker.
-With the Tote you are betting against likeminded racing fans and bettors, rather than taking on the bookie.
+With the Tote you are betting against other racing fans and bettors, rather than taking on the bookie.

-Secondly, as a business, the Tote do not set the odds that you’ll get when backing a horse like a traditional bookmaker would.
-The returns on any winning bet is determined by the number of people that have backed that particular horse.
-Therefore, betting on a horse that is less popular is ideal as it will mean a bigger winning dividend should it triumph.
+Secondly, as a business, the Tote do not set the odds you’ll get when backing a horse as a traditional bookmaker would.
+The return on any winning bet is determined by the number of people who have backed that horse.
+Therefore, betting on a horse that is less popular means a bigger winning dividend if it triumphs.

-As the dividend isn't known until after the race, it is impossible to accurately show you what you will receive for a winning bet before the event.
-However you will always see an approximate estimation of the dividend based on the money currently in the pool for any given race.
+As the dividend isn't known until after the race it is impossible to know what you will receive for a winning bet before the event.
+However, you will always see an estimation of the dividend based on the money in the pool.

-One of the major plus-points to betting with the Tote, especially when you fancy an outsider is that you will often receive a bigger payout.
+One of the major plus-points to betting with the Tote, especially when you fancy an outsider, is you will often receive a bigger payout.

-The Tote Guarantee means that even when the bookmakers SP is larger than the Tote dividend, we will top up bet returns online so that you are never worse off.
+The Tote Guarantee means that even when the bookmakers SP is larger than the Tote dividend, the Tote will top up bet returns so you are never worse off.

-In 2019 60 per cent of winners that paid 10-1 or bigger with the fixed-priced bookmakers returned a bigger payout on the Tote.
+In 2019 60 per cent of winners that paid 10-1 or bigger with fixed-priced bookmakers returned a bigger payout on the Tote.
 The reason for this is simple.
-Because fewer people are likely to have backed an outsider, it means there are fewer people to share the pool with.
+Because fewer people are likely to have backed an outsider it means there are fewer people to share the pool with.

-By judging whether you feel that particular horse has as good a chance as the market suggests allows you to make a decision about whether to support the favourite, or look for something else in the race to oppose it with.
+By judging whether you feel that horse has as good a chance as the market suggests allows you to make a decision about whether to support the favourite, or look for something else in the race with which to oppose it.

-Form study is a cavernous area, with different racing fans and bettors favouring different methods to dissect a race.
-Whether it is looking at trainer form, recent performances, a horse's pedigree, race times, or something more advanced such as sectionals and stride lengths, bettors can find an edge into a particular race.
+Form study is a cavernous area, with bettors favouring different methods to dissect a race.
+Whether it is looking at trainer form, recent performances, a horse's pedigree, race times, or more advanced strategies such as sectional times and stride-lengths, bettors can find an edge in a race.

 Sometimes you can utilise your opinions to good effect by betting with the Tote.

-For example, if you feel that the favourite is solid enough at the top of the market, but could be vulnerable to one of the next in the betting, a Combination Exacta could be the way to go.
-That way, you are protected if the favourite wins, with your second choice filling the runners-up spot.
-However, an Exacta which sees an outsider defeat the favourite, can often pay a particularly healthy dividend.
+For example, if you feel the favourite is solid at the top of the market but could be vulnerable to one of the next in the betting, a Combination Exacta could be the way to go.
+That way, you are protected if the favourite wins, with your second choice filling the runner-up spot.
+However, an Exacta which sees an outsider defeat the favourite can often pay a healthy dividend.

 For example, the final race of the 2019 Cheltenham Festival saw Early Doors defeat Dallas Des Pictons in the Martin Pipe Conditional Jockeys Handicap Hurdle.
 The straight forecast with the fixed-priced bookmakers paid £20.98 to a £1 stake, whereas the same selections in a Tote Exacta returned a dividend of £25.30.

-The best examples of this are the Tote Scoop6 and Tote Jackpot bets.
+The best examples are the Tote Scoop6 and Tote Jackpot.
 While the latter is available at one course each day, the Scoop6 is a Friday and Saturday exclusive.

 Winning either of these bets is straightforward, but not easy.
-Select the winners of the six specified races and you will share the winning pool.
-For the Scoop6, that prize is often particularly sizeable.
-The record individual win for an individual winner was £1.3 million, paid out to a number of shop bettors who successfully picked the winner in each Scoop6 race back in 2014.
-Two of those had staked the minimum £2 to take part in the bet, turning that very small outlay into a monumental windfall.
+Select the winners of six specified races and you will share the winning pool.
+For the Scoop6, that prize is often sizeable.
+The record for an individual winner was £1.3 million, paid out to a number of shop bettors who successfully picked the winner in each Scoop6 race in 2014.
+Two of those had staked the minimum £2 to take part in the bet, turning that small outlay into a monumental windfall.

-Sometimes it's not even necessary to pick winners to turn relative pocket money into a huge payout.
+Sometimes it's not even necessary to pick winners to turn small stakes into a huge payout.
 Particularly during the major racing festivals, the Tote Placepot pool will swell to a notable size.
-And if you are one of the bettors who can negotiate the six races, a big dividend can ensue.
-One betting shop customer staked just a single £2 Placepot line on the first day of the 2019 Festival.
+And if you are one of the bettors who can negotiate the six races a big dividend can ensue.
+One betting shop customer staked just a single £2 Placepot line on the first day of the 2019 festival.
 Six races later, that racing fan collected a whopping £182,566.20 – as one of just 56 winning units that day.